 We consider Ringkjøbing's liquidity to be adequate compared with its lending-driven business model, as well as its large and stable deposit base.
 This view is reflected in our assigned baa2 score for Liquid Resources, which also takes into account that some of the bank's financial securities are pledged for clearing and other purposes.
-As of December 2020, liquid banking assets accounted for around 21.7% of assets, and the bank reported a liquidity coverage ratio of 206% (2019: 204%) over the same period.
+As of June 2021, liquid banking assets accounted for around 21.2% of assets, and the bank reported a liquidity coverage ratio of 185% (2020: 206%) as of the same date.
 Ringkjøbing's liquidity coverage ratio is comfortably above the 100% minimum requirement, set by the Danish FSA.